kona-13/JP-Vocab-GUI/README.md

 I used this font - so you will probably need it: https://fonts.google.com/noto/specimen/Noto+Sans+JP

 A guide on how to add the font: https://support.microsoft.com/en-us/office/add-a-font-b7c5f17c-4426-4b53-967f-455339c564c1

+I mostly have only tested this using the Spyder IDE - It works on my install of python on windows as well.
+I have encountered issues with Anaconda relating to the CSV line - ignoring any issues until I finish it.